Paul Darke: Art & Film

 Darke is the founder and director of Outside Centre, a disability arts organisation based in Wolverhampton.
 It created the first ever Disability Film Festival in the United Kingdom.
 Outside Centre also worked to improve the health of local disabled people through a health and well-being programme.

 In 2010, he produced 'Motion Disabled', an art installation using motion capture technology to represent real disabled people that was shown in over 20 countries.
 In previous roles, he held the role of director at the West Midlands Disability Arts Forum, and worked with Disability Arts in Shropshire for the 2012 Cultural Olympiad.
 He published a book about the London Paralympic Games from a disability art perspective.
 In addition, he helped launch the UK Disability History Month and has written Disability Equality Training for the United Nations.
 He is also a producer at the Invalid Carriage Museum.

 In 2017, Darke created and organised Wolves in Wolves, the largest public art exhibition which took place in Wolverhampton.

 He is a philatelist, holding the largest recorded collection of disability themed stamps in the world.
 In 2021, he published a book of stamps issued in the United Nations International Year of Disabled People in 1981, featuring critical essays by Darke, Miro Griffiths, Alison Wilde and Simon McKeown.

 Disability Rights Activist

 Darke is a significant voice advocating for disabled people's rights.
 Darke was active member of the Labour Party and an active supporter of Momentum and has hosted events at The World Transformed and the Labour Party Conference.
 He has previously called Labour politician David Blunkett 'in denial of his impairment as an experience' and has criticised the outsourcing of work capability assessments to Atos alongside Disabled People Against Cuts.

 In June 2021 left the Labour Party and joined the Green Party due to, in his view: 'The Labour Party lacks any real commitment to disabled people; lacks originality and insight on any level'.
+In 2024, Darke stood as parliamentary candidate for the Green Party in Wolverhampton South East, gaining their highest-ever vote share in the constituency.

 He has also worked with the European Network of Independent Living to support disabled people's human rights and submitted evidence to parliamentary committees.
 Consequently, Darke has been included on the list of the UKs most influential disabled people.